Lonesome Dove

 “When there was no rain, she liked the nights and would often slip to the rear of the boat and listen to the gurgle and suck of the water.
 There were stars by the millions; one night the full moon seemed to rise out of the smoky river.
 The moon was so large that at first it seemed to touch both banks.
 Its light turned the evening mist to a color like pearl.”

-The book is epic, not just for length, but for the intimacy you build with all the characters involved in the trail drive from Texas to Montana.
-You become familiar enough with them to feel frustration, happiness, sorrow, fear, and sometimes grief.
+Lonesome Dove is epic, not only for length, but for the intimacy you build with all the characters involved during a cattle drive from Texas to Montana.
+You become familiar enough with them to feel frustration, happiness, heartbreak, fear, and sometimes grief.

-McMurtry’s style, the characters, and the storyline could all add up to Lonesome Dove becoming a favorite book—until the very last page and that controversial unforgiveable ending.
+McMurtry’s style, the characters, and the storyline add up to Lonesome Dove becoming one of my favorite novels—until the very last page and that controversial unforgiveable ending.

 It’s okay to leave unresolved plot lines and questions.
 Save them for the sequel or let the reader wonder and imagine how they might be concluded.
-McMurtry had a chance to drive home a key point he seemed to want to make, but instead took a sharp turn into a ditch.
+But McMurtry had already driven home a key point to neatly wrap up all the major plotlines of his story.
+But he didn’t stop.
+He was like a sales person who had closed the sale, but then lost it because he didn’t know when to quit.
+So instead of a graceful stop, he took a sharp turn into a ditch.

 Sources For This Book